-Family group conferencing is a family-focused, strengths based form of alternative dispute resolution.
+Family group conferencing is a family-focused, strengths-based program used mainly to resolve contact disputes or ensure that children and parents have support to enable the family to stay together.
 It gives families a stronger voice in decisions about their children’s care.

 Family group conferencing has been shown to have a positive effect on family relationships.
-It helps improve communication within the family, reduces family confpct and helps keep children safe.
+It helps:

 Participating in family group conferencing is voluntary.
 Our family group conferencing model includes information sharing, private family time and agreeing to a family plan.
-Private family time gives families time to make decisions about how they will ensure the child or young person is safe.
+Private family time gives families time to make decisions about how they will ensure their child is safe.

 Parent capacity orders

-Parent capacity orders aim to reduce the need for Family and Community Services (FACS) to intervene, such as removal of a child from the family home or a decision not to return a child to their parent’s care.
+Parent capacity orders reduce the need for DCJ to intervene by removing a child from the family home or deciding not to return a child to their parent’s care.

-The Children’s Court can make a parent capacity order on its own, or FACS can make an application if the following have identified:
+The Children’s Court can make a parent capacity order or DCJ can make an application if:

-- an issue with the parent’s or primary caregiver’s care for a child or young person
+- there is an issue with the parent’s or primary caregiver’s care for a child or young person

-- the potential risk of significant harm to the child or young person
+- there is the potential risk of significant harm to the child or young person

 - it is reasonable and practical to make a parent or primary caregiver participate in a service, course or treatment program